 - the exercise of well informed, intelligent and constructive action in relation to educational issues and challenges.

 Introduction to educology

-For those of you who would like an introduction to educology, I recommend two basic works.
+For those of you who would like an introduction to educology, I recommend three basic works.
 They are readily available online, and they give a sound, accurate and easily readable overview of educology.
-The first is the article Educology in Wikipedia at http://en.wikipedia.org/wiki/Educology.
-The second is the website Educology at http://educology.indiana.edu/.
+The first is the Educology article on WikiVisually at https://wikivisually.com/wiki/Educology The second is the website Educology at http://educology.indiana.edu/.
 The third is a monograph Educology Is Interdisciplinary: What Is It?
 Do We Need It?
 Why Should We Care? by Theodore W Frick (2019) at http://educology.indiana.edu/Frick/TIEtheory.pdf.